ysfmh14/enhanced-lm-masking-implementation/README.md

 If you use this code, please cite the original paper:

 ***Enhancing Language Models for Specialized Classification Tasks Using Selective Masking Strategies.***

+## 📬 Contact
+If you have any questions, encounter issues with the code, or would like to know more about our work, please contact the corresponding author:

+📧 Personal email (permanent): ysfmh2002@gmail.com
+📧 Professional email (not sure if permanent): mahdoubi.youssef@usms.ma